bcutgh/advent_of_code_2024/README.md

 # Advent of Code 2024

-Written in Python following PEP 8 styling
+Written in Python and following PEP 8 styling guidelines

 ## Purpose

-To demonstrate clean, well documented code
+To demonstrate my ability to write clean, readable, well documented code